-- Can these protein oats be made vegan?
-Absolutely!
+- Make this protein packed oatmeal vegan.
 Make sure you have a plant based protein powder and use a nut or seed milk.
 That should do the trick as all the other ingredients are plant based as well.

 - Do I have to add protein powder to these overnight oats?
 Nope!
 Protein powder just isn't for everyone and I get that.
 Plus, it can be pricy.
 So just skip it if you would like.

-- Coconut Cream Pie Overnight Oats–pie for breakfast is always a great idea.
+- Coconut Cream Pie Overnight Oats--pie for breakfast is always a great idea.

-- Peanut Butter & Jelly Overnight Oats–classic sandwich makes a classic breakfast as well!
+- Peanut Butter & Jelly Overnight Oats--classic sandwich makes a classic breakfast as well!

-- Banana Bread Overnight Oats— These are the top recipe on the blog!
+- Banana Bread Overnight Oats-- These are the top recipe on the blog!